1. Be Informed

-The City of De Leon has a high-frequency tornado siren in place, for life-threatening emergencies.
+The City has a high-frequency tornado siren in place, for life-threatening emergencies.
 It is tested every first Monday of the month at 10 am.

 The City does not have any sand bags to offer, you will need to contact the local TXDOT in Comanche for sandbags.
-To view a list of the local TXDOT offices, click here.
+For information on the local TXDOT offices, click here.

 In a major disaster, it might be several days before vital city services are restored.
 De Leon is exposed to a wide variety of hazards, both natural and man-made, including tornadoes, fires, severe storms, and flooding.
 Your best defense is to be informed and prepared for emergencies, both at home and in your place of business.
 We've provided a number of resources to help you create a plan that will assist you during an emergency.